Battle of Arras (1917): First Battle of the Scarpe (9–14 April 1917)

 The main British assault of the first day was directly east of Arras, with the 12th (Eastern) Division attacking Observation Ridge, north of the Arras–Cambrai road.
-After reaching this objective, they were to push on towards Feuchy, as well as the second and third lines of German trenches.
+After reaching this objective, they were to push on towards Feuchy, the second and third German positions.
 At the same time, elements of the 3rd Division began an assault south of the road, with the Devil's Wood, Tilloy-lès-Mofflaines and the Bois des Boeufs as their initial objectives.
 The ultimate objective of these assaults was the Monchyriegel, a trench running between Wancourt and Feuchy and an important component of the German defences.
 Most of these objectives, including Feuchy village, had been achieved by the evening of 10 April though the Germans were still in control of large sections of the trenches between Wancourt and Feuchy, particularly in the area of the fortified village of Neuville-Vitasse.

 The following day, troops from the 56th (1/1st London) Division were able to force the Germans out of the village, although the Monchyriegel was not fully in British hands until a few days later.
 The British were able to consolidate these gains and push forward towards Monchy-le-Preux, although they suffered many casualties in fighting near the village.
 One reason for the success of the offensive in this sector was the failure of Falkenhausen to employ a defence in depth.
 In theory, an attacker would be allowed to make initial gains, thus stretching their lines of communication.
 Reserves held close to the battlefield would be committed once the initial advance had bogged down, before enemy reinforcements could be brought up.
 The defenders would thus be able to counter-attack and regain any lost territory.
 In this sector, Falkenhausen kept his reserve troops too far from the front and they were too late for a useful counter-attack on either 10 or 11 April.